 And, if you’re traveling to somewhere like Oahu or Southern California, you’ll likely want to have your own car for exploring.

-Again, there are so many factors to determine this expense, but based on my experience I calculate $40 a day.
-Rideshares can save you money if you’re mainly using it for airport runs or only a trip or two.
+Car rental costs have skyrocketed lately, so it is something to research.
+There are so many factors to determine this expense, but based on my experience, for 2023 I’d calculate $60 a day.
+Rideshares can save you money if you’re mainly using them for airport runs or only a trip or two.

 However, rideshares don’t always work well for families because of the luggage considerations to and from the airport and because of car seats.
 Families might be better off renting a car.
 But then keep in mind you’ll need to pay for gas and parking when renting.

-If you’ll be parking at the airport for your flight, don’t forget to add that expense into your plans.
+If you’ll be parking at the airport for your flight, don’t forget to add that expense to your vacation cost planning.
 And if you’re driving or renting a car, be sure to check to see if your hotel charges parking fees.

 In large cities parking fees can be substantial.
-For example, in downtown Seattle many hotels charge approximately $50 a night for parking.
+For example, in downtown Seattle, many hotels charge $50+ a night for parking.

 The Average Price Range for Hotel Accommodation Vary Depending on Your Needs